HwWobbe/Wip-Main/README.md

  - fix this

 ## TtT: 2044-07:
+- -23: review NameRules in the contexts of Pages of EndNotes
 - -22: decide how to propogate the ChatTw hybrid work
+  - ...
 - -19: ( Chat.?shared.?
 CurbSide ... )LzT AjT HwW
 - -07-18: test PromptSharing for LzT ; HuggingFace access
 - -07-17: PDFs (via Chat) may be effective, so devise a test